drummondlab/drummondlab.github.io/_my_team/nick-curtis.md

 orcid: 0000-0002-0303-4711
 image: /assets/images/team/nick-curtis.jpg
 cv:
-alum: false
+alum: true
 ---
-Nick is a PhD candidate in the [Department of Mechanical Engineering] at the [University of Connecticut], advised by [Prof. Chih-Jen Sung](http://combdiaglab.engr.uconn.edu).
+Nick completed his PhD in the [Department of Mechanical Engineering] at the [University of Connecticut], advised by [Prof. Chih-Jen Sung](http://combdiaglab.engr.uconn.edu).
 He works on methods to reduce the computational cost of incorporating detailed chemical kinetics in multidimensional combustion simulations, including dynamic adaptive chemistry and GPU-based chemistry integration.

 [University of Connecticut]: https://uconn.edu